marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/c-statements-for-assembler-output.rst

      addr %2,%0
      addm %2,%0")

-.. index:: * in template

-.. index:: asterisk in template
+.. index:: * in template, asterisk in template

 If the output control string starts with a :samp:`*`, then it is not an output template but rather a piece of C program that should compute a